 On successful completion of this module, you will be able to:

-- Discuss critically the biological bases of selected haematological disease states.
+- discuss critically the biological basis of selected haematological disease states

-- Interpret bold parameters that characterise selected disease states.
+- interpret parameters that characterise selected disease states

 Careers / Further study